How to bounce your flash

-I control the light from my on-camera flash, by flagging the light with a piece of black foam:
+You can control the light from your on-camera flash, by flagging the light with a piece of black foam.

 With this second image, the available light makes a difference in that it gives a nice background with some out of focus highlights.
 My camera settings were dictated by the available light.
 I wanted enough of the light to register in the background.
 Since I was shooting with TTL flash, I had control over the ambient light by my choice of shutter speed, aperture and ISO.

 Materials for the flash modifier used – the black foamie thing

 The BFT is held in position by two hair bands (Amazon), and the BFT is usually placed on the under-side of the flash-head.

 The linked articles will give clearer instruction, especially the video clip on using the black foamie thing.

 - Bounce flash and catchlights